Affiliate links on Android Authority may earn us a commission. Learn more.

 In the summer of 2023, AppleInsider reported that Apple had been granted a patent for a “ring input device with pressure-sensitive input.”
 The patent described a ring that could receive notifications, generate vibrations, and send data to companion devices like smartwatches.
 That sounds an awful lot like the smart rings adorning fingers today.
 What’s more, that patent isn’t the first Apple has filed or the first we’ve heard of the company considering this space.
 Apple has been considering the potential of a finger-based wearable as far back as 2015, when a patent showed the company brainstorming a sensor-packed smart ring with features similar to the Apple Watch.

-The form factor has come a long way since Apple’s early musings, but it’s clear the company has at least had its head in the game all along (just not a physical device).
-I am hopeful Apple with eventually add a smart ring to its wearables lineup.
+The form factor has come a long way since Apple’s early musings, and the segment at large would benefit from Apple’s entry.
+So, I am hopeful Apple will eventually add a smart ring to its wearables lineup.

 Should you wait for the Apple Ring?